Joan Plowright

-Joan Ann Olivier, Baroness Olivier (28 October 1929 – 16 January 2025), commonly known as Dame Joan Plowright, was an English actress whose career spanned over six decades.
+Joan Ann Olivier, Baroness Olivier (28 October 1929 – 16 January 2025), commonly known as Dame Joan Plowright, was an English actress whose career spanned eight decades.
 She received several accolades including two Golden Globe Awards, an Olivier Award, and a Tony Award as well as nominations for an Academy Award, two BAFTA Awards, and a Primetime Emmy Award.
 She was made a Dame by Queen Elizabeth II in 2004.

 Plowright studied at the Old Vic Theatre School before acting onstage at the Royal National Theatre where she met her husband Laurence Olivier.
-She acted opposite him in the John Osborne play The Entertainer on the West End in 1957 and on Broadway in 1958.
+She acted opposite him in the John Osborne play The Entertainer in West End in 1957 and on Broadway in 1958.
 She earned the Tony Award for Best Actress in a Play for her A Taste of Honey (1961).
 She won the Laurence Olivier Award for Filumena (1978).

 She made her film debut in an uncredited role in Moby Dick (1956).
 She later won the Golden Globe Award for Best Supporting Actress – Motion Picture and was nominated for the Academy Award for Best Supporting Actress for Enchanted April (1991).
 She was BAFTA-nominated for her roles in The Entertainer (1960) and Equus (1977).
 She also acted in the films Uncle Vanya (1963), Three Sisters (1970), Avalon (1990), Dennis the Menace (1993), A Place for Annie (1994), 101 Dalmatians (1996), Jane Eyre (1996), Tea with Mussolini (1999), Bringing Down the House (2003) and Mrs. Palfrey at the Claremont (2005).
 She also voiced roles for the children's films Dinosaur (2000) and Curious George (2006).

 On television she was nominated for the Primetime Emmy Award for Outstanding Supporting Actress in a Limited Series or Movie and won the Golden Globe Award for Best Supporting Actress – Series, Miniseries or Television Film for her role in the HBO television film Stalin (1992).
 She retired from acting due to macular degeneration in 2014.
 She made her final filmed appearance in the documentary Nothing Like a Dame (2018).